ankushchimnani/DSA-Must-Do-Questions/31_N-Queens/Editorial/N-Queens Editorial.md

 ### Detailed Explanation

-* So initially we are having N*N unattacked cells where we need to place N queens.
+* So initially we are having NxN unattacked cells where we need to place N queens.
 Let's place the first queen at a cell (i,j), so now the number of unattacked cells is reduced, and number of queens to be placed is N-1.
 Place the next queen at some unattacked cell.
 This again reduces the number of unattacked cells and number of queens to be placed becomes N-2.
 Continue doing this, as long as following conditions hold.

     1. The number of unattacked cells is not 0.
     2. The number of queens to be placed is not 0.